 Co-founder and Executive Director

-Kathryn Clark is a Registered Social Worker with over 15 years of experience working with and advising non-profit organizations.
+Kathryn Sykes is a Registered Social Worker with over 15 years of experience working with and advising non-profit organizations.
+Kathryn is the chair of the Claren Academy Society Board of Directors, as well as the Executive Director of the school.
 She is also a mother to two young boys, and is committed to providing them with a forward-thinking, world class education at Claren Academy.

 Co-founder and Director